overvale/Textplay/README.md

 `textplay [options] [input-path] [output-path]`

-- The first argument is always an input-path.
+* The first argument is always an input-path.
-- The second argument is always an output-path.
+* The second argument is always an output-path.
-- If there's no output-path textplay prints to `STDOUT` (PDF go to /temp).
+* If there's no output-path textplay prints to `STDOUT` (PDFs go to `/tmp`).
-- If there's no input-path textplay reads from `STDIN`.
+* If there's no input-path textplay reads from `STDIN`.

 Textplay has three options you can call in the command line. `--help`, `--fdx`, and `--pdf` (`-h`, `-f`, and `-p`respectively).